zrashwani/ArachnidSitemapBundle/README.md

 * use `--sitemap_filename` to determine name of sitemap file to write, default: sitemap.xml
 * use `--frequency` to specify default <changefreq> for all links
 * use `--use_network` to let the crawler operate of the same base url, instead of "/" route pattern; this option may slow down the process of generation because crawler treats site as remote resource not local one.

+make sure your `sitemap_filename` is writable to your web server so the command can place sitemap contents correctly.

 ## How to Contribute